ericseppanen999/GBDP/docs/E2E.md

 # GBDP End-to-End Documentation

-This document describes the full end-to-end product: ingestion, lakehouse layers, identity resolution, quality checks, orchestration, and serving.
-It is written to support both local development and Databricks deployment.
+This document describes the full end-to-end product: ingestion, lakehouse layers, identity resolution, quality checks, orchestration, UC publishing, and serving.
+It is written to support both local development and Databricks deployment (including **serverless**).

 **Status:** The pipeline runs end-to-end with MLB, NPB, Retrosheet, and optional Indy data.
 It supports nightly windows, backfills, deterministic IDs, and Delta output on Databricks.